AWScommunity/AWScommunity/README.md

      Anyway Key rotation is needed becoz security compliance audit demands u change keys to instances once every mo. or more frequently but if u are lazy bear, just changing key once a while, then there's one click gui button change to rotate key pair once every yr n u don't have to do manually.
 So key pair is just, like u got 3 doors , n u rotate key door combination shifted from door a to b to c to a once while .

    .remove unneccess users
+    So,  these are best practices we should do as our SHARED RESPONSIBILITY whereas AwS RESPONSIBILTY is -handles infrstructure security.  provides 3rd party audits  .OS n db patching, firewall config, DR
 ```

 2.3 MFA and User&Groups